$h \to \Upsilon \gamma$ Decay: Smoking Gun Signature of Wrong-Sign $hb\bar{b}$ Coupling: Abstract

 \section{Abstract}

-We analyze in a model-independent way the potential to probe new physics using Higgs decay to $\Upsilon \gamma$.
-The $h \to \Upsilon \gamma$ decay width is unusually small in the Standard Model because of an accidental cancellation among the direct and indirect decay diagrams.
-Thus, any new physics that can modify the direct or the indirect decay amplitudes disrupts the accidental Standard Model cancellation and can potentially lead to a relatively large decay width for $h \to \Upsilon \gamma$.
-Here, we carry out a detailed model-independent analysis of the possible new physics that can disrupt this cancellation.
-We demonstrate that after taking into account all possible constraints on Higgs production and decay processes from experimental measurements, the wrong-sign $h b \bar{b}$ coupling is the only scenario in which the $h \to \Upsilon \gamma$ decay width can be changed by almost two orders of magnitude.
-We conclude that an observation of a significantly enhanced $h \to \Upsilon \gamma$ decay width at the LHC or any future collider will be a conclusive evidence of a wrong-sign $h b \bar{b}$ coupling.
+We perform a model-independent study of new physics effects in the Higgs decay $h \to \Upsilon \gamma$, focusing on scenarios that spoil the accidental cancellation between the direct and indirect amplitudes.
+After imposing all existing constraints from Higgs production and decay measurements, we find that a wrong-sign $h b\bar b$ coupling is the only viable scenario capable of enhancing the $h \to \Upsilon \gamma$ decay width by nearly two orders of magnitude.
+Therefore, an observation of a significantly enhanced $h \to \Upsilon \gamma$ rate at the LHC or future colliders would provide unambiguous evidence for a wrong-sign $h b\bar b$ coupling, directly pointing to the presence of an extended Higgs sector.